Er0ga/GrapheneOS-for-normal-usage_privacy-without-paranoia/README.md

 &nbsp;

 Finally, you just need to complete the initial GrapheneOS setup.
 For security purposes, you should now disable OEM unlocking again.
 Go to **Settings > About phone/tablet** and tap the **Build number** menu entry if developer mode isn't already enabled.
 Then, navigate to **Settings > System > Developer options** and disable **OEM unlocking**.
 You can now also disable the Developer options menu if you wish.

+---
+## Getting Apps

+On Graphene OS you have an app called **App Store** in which there are the GrapheneOS official apps (Auditor, Camera, Info, Messaging, PDF Viewer) , [Accrescent](https://accrescent.app/) ("A novel Android app store focused on security, privacy, and usability.
+Currently in alpha.") and the ones of the Google Ecosystem (Android Auto, Google Play Store, Google Play services and Markup).

+### App Stores

+[F-Droid](https://f-droid.org/es/): The premier app store for Open Source Android applications, prioritizing privacy and user freedom.
+The store for Open Source apps that I recomend.
+Apps cannot deppend on Google Play Services, are checked for security problems before they are added, you can see the permissions and versions of the app...

+[Aurora Store:](https://auroraoss.com/aurora-store) The most popular free and Open Source alternative for Google Play Store, it is an anonymous Play Store client.

+[Google Play Store:](https://play.google.com/store/) Google´s official app store, unlike the othe app stores you need to sign in.
+Some apps can only be installed through this store or will have limitations if they are not installed from here, for example Google Maps, WhatsApp, or banking apps.